Code-Institute-Submissions/play-whiff-whaff-game/README.md

     <img src="wireframes/color-pallete/ball.png" alt="ball">

-*   a single-type of font has been used to keep the text consistent through the website content
+*   a single-type of font **Inconsolata** has been used to keep the text consistent through the website content, and the color to make it more visible;

     <img src="wireframes/color-pallete/text.png" alt="text">